IBS and having fun

 IBS and having fun: the tug of war

-My younger daughter (16) has been developing digestive issues.
-And I can see what’s behind it.
+My younger daughter (17) has been developing digestive issues.
+And it’s easy to see what’s behind it.

 I’m watching her battling with school.

-Her hours are filled with “have-to’s”, learning stuff that adults have decided she should learn, homework and the pressure of tests.
+Her hours are filled with “have-to’s”, learning stuff that adults have decided she should learn, along with hours of homework and the pressure of tests.

 She gets great results – but her health is suffering.

-The little girl inside her justs wants a break!
+The girl inside her justs wants a break!

 She wants time to dream, to draw (that is her passion!), to play.
 Time to herself to have fun.